Cochamó

 Cochamó is a Chilean town and commune located in Llanquihue Province, Los Lagos Region.
 The capital of the commune is the town of Río Puelo, which is named after the Puelo River.

+Toponymy

+Cochamó gets its name from the Mapudungun word Kocha-mo, which means “where the waters meet.”
+This refers to the place where the Reloncaví estuary joins the sea.

 History

 This sprawling commune was established in 1979; its capital is the Rio Puelo community.
 Settlement in the area dates back to prehispanic times.
 Later, the town emerged from stages of consolidating permanent occupation of Cochamó.
 Recently, ecotourism has become a constantly growing activity in the area.
 The population of Cochamó is mostly of Spanish origin, with small numbers of Germans and Italians and one young Czech couple.

 Demographics

 According to the 2002 census of the National Statistics Institute, Cochamó spans an area of 3910.8 sqkm and has 4,363 inhabitants (2,506 men and 1,857 women), making the commune an entirely rural area.
 The population grew by 0% (2 persons) between the 1992 and 2002 censuses.